emoncms/emoncms-docker/readme.md

 *Further modules can be found in the [emoncms git repo](https://github.com/emoncms/) e.g. backup, wifi etc.*

-The fiile structure should look like:
+The file structure should look like:

 ```
 +-- emoncms-docker